• Skip to primary navigation

 Instructions

-• In a small pot, add cold water, dried kelp and bonito flakes.
-Cover and bring to boil.
+• Next in a small pot, add cold water, dried kelp and bonito flakes.
+Then cover and bring to boil on medium-high heat, uncovered.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!